-There are multiple areas of executive function.
-Some executive function skills, such as time management, span multiple categories because the areas all work together for functional actions.
+There are multiple areas of executive function skills.
+Some skills, such as time management, span multiple categories because the areas all work together for functional actions.
 The three biggest areas that help build a framework for understanding executive function include working memory, inhibitory control, and mental flexibility.

 Signs to Look For